Programs and Curriculum Policies

-Fulfilling the Essential Elements of Residency in Off-Campus Graduate Degree Programs
+Fulfilling the Essential Elements of Residency in Off-Campus Graduate Degree Programs - Procedure

 The intent of this document is to encourage creative ways of addressing student and community needs in off-campus graduate degree programs, while ensuring that such graduate degree programs maintain academic standards parallel to those of more traditional programs.
 For the seven essential elements of residency, alternative techniques and technologies are suggested as ways of providing in off-campus graduate degree programs benefits comparable to traditional residency.

 Element 1: Interaction between faculty members and students above and beyond direct instruction

 The objectives of out-of-class interaction include socializing students to their professional fields, providing a broad exposure to developments in the disciplines, supporting the students in their academic programs and career and professional development, and building a community of scholars and professionals.
 On campus, these objectives are typically met through advising sessions with faculty members and through participation in a variety of informal and formal events in which students and faculty can share ideas and experiences.

 Mentoring, academic counseling, and career counseling.
 Faculty members can offer one-to-one advice and counsel on a range of academic and professional issues beyond the scope of a specific course.
 Advisers can provide academic and career-related counseling.